Information About Zack - Andover teacher - (2 reviews)

 I am able to prepare and enter students for any board of graded exams when required, but also encourage learning for the overall joy of playing an instrument.
 I do this as working through grades can be inspiring for some, however limiting for others.

 I am also happy to teach Viola, Piano, Music Theory and Aural listening skills.

-I have an ongoing subscription DBS certificate allowing me to work with pupils of all ages, however pupils under the age of 18 should be accompanied by an adult for the duration of their lesson.
-I generally teach at home, however I will consider traveling for an extra fee.
+I have an ongoing Enhanced Level DBS Certificate subscription, allowing me to safely work with students of all ages, however pupils under the age of 18 should be accompanied by an adult for the duration of their lesson.
+I generally teach at home, however under certain circumstances will consider traveling for an extra fee.

 My rates are: